waresnew/crypto-bot/README.md

 ### Price Alerts `/coinalert`

-Set up price alerts for your favorite coins.
+Set up price alerts for your favourite coins.

 ![image3](http://212.227.50.233:3000/static/image3.gif)

-### Easily manage your alerts
+### Easily manage your alerts `/myalerts`

-Lastly, you can manage all of your alerts in one place with `/myalerts`:
+Lastly, you can easily manage all of your alerts in one place!

 ![image4](http://212.227.50.233:3000/static/image4.gif)